demisto/content/Packs/ExabeamSecurityOperationsPlatform/Integrations/ExabeamSecOpsPlatform/ExabeamSecOpsPlatform_description.md

-Exabeam Security Operations Platform offers robust search functionality, enabling security teams to efficiently query, analyze, and visualize security data.
-It provides a centralized and scalable platform for log management, threat detection, and incident investigation.

 ### Authentication Method
- - **Basic Authentication** - Provide the Key ID and Key Secret in the corresponding  parameters in the configuration.
+ - **OAuth2.0** - Provide the Key ID and Key Secret in the corresponding  parameters in the configuration.

 For assistance accessing the Exabeam API, refer to [Exabeam API Base URLs documentation](https://developers.exabeam.com/exabeam/docs/exabeam-api-base-urls)